MCP HubMCP Hub

 • get_function_by_address(address): Get a function by its address.

-• list_functions(): List all functions in the database.
+• list_functions(offset, count): List all functions in the database (paginated).

-• decompile_function(address): Decompile a function at a given address.
+• decompile_function(address): Decompile a function at the given address.

-• disassemble_function(address): Get assembly code for a function.
+• disassemble_function(start_address): Get assembly code (address: instruction; comment) for a function.

-• set_decompiler_comment(address, comment): Set a comment in function pseudocode.
+• set_comment(address, comment): Set a comment for a given address in the function disassembly and pseudocode.

 • rename_local_variable(function_address, old_name, new_name): Rename a local variable in a function.